Dobatymo/data-algos/algorithms.md

 - output: 'kernel vectors'

 ## David Eppstein's algorithm for finding the synchronizing word of a DFA
-- paper: 'Reset Sequences for Monotonic Automata (1990)'
+- paper: 'Reset Sequences for Monotonic Automata' (1990)
 - time complexity O(n^3 + k*n^2).
 - does not always find the shortest possible synchronizing word
 - input: 'DFA'